 I hope you liked this recipe for Frozen Nutella Yogurt as much as I do.
 If so, please consider rating it and leaving a comment.
 Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!

 Frozen Nutella Yogurt

-- Add all ingredients except for the option Stevia to blender.
+- Add all ingredients except for the Stevia to a blender.
 Blend for 30 seconds or until all ingredients are well incorporated.
 Taste to determine whether or not to add any Stevia.

-- Add to bowl of ice cream maker; process according to manufacturer's directions.
+- With the ice cream machine running, add the mixture to the bowl of the ice cream maker.
+Process according to manufacturer's directions.

 - Yield: 1 quart.

 - May substitute plain yogurt for Greek yogurt.
 If plain yogurt is used, strain the excess whey for about an hour by placing it in a cheesecloth-lined wire strainer.
 This will reduce the amount of yogurt by about ¼ cup.